Mira (given name)

 Mira is a feminine given name with varying meanings.
-In the Romance languages, it is related to the Latin words for 'wonder' and 'wonderful'.
-In South Slavic languages, it means 'peace' and is often used as part of a longer name, such as Miroslava (masculine form: Miroslav), Mirjana, or Sławomira (masculine form: Sławomir).
+In the Romance languages, it is related to the Latin word mirus for 'wonder' and 'wonderful'.
+In Slavic languages, it means 'peace' and is often used as part of a longer name, such as Miroslava (masculine form: Miroslav), Mirjana, or Sławomira (masculine form: Sławomir).
 In Albanian, it means 'goodness' or 'kindness'.
 In Sanskrit, it means 'ocean', 'sea', 'limit', or 'boundary'.
 It is sometimes also a short form of other given names.

-People with the given name include: